dannyjf93/Book_Scraper/README.md

    b.
 Cover pages for each book downloaded as .jpg files

 In order to setup the application you will need to perform the following steps:
-1. Create a new folder in the C directory as follows:
-   a.
-C:\Open Classrooms Projects\Book_Scraping
-2. Ensure Python (latest version) is installed
+1. Ensure Python (latest version) is installed
-3. Open Command Prompt
+2. Open Command Prompt
-4. Type Python and click enter
+3. Type Python and click enter
-5. Type git clone https://github.com/dannyjf93/Book_Scraper.git and click enter
+4. Type git clone https://github.com/dannyjf93/Book_Scraper.git and click enter
-6. Type cd Book_Scraper and click enter
+5. Type cd Book_Scraper and click enter
-7. Type python -m venv env and click enter
+6. Type python -m venv env and click enter
-8. Type env\Scripts\activate and click enter
+7. Type env\Scripts\activate and click enter
-9. Type pip install -r requirements.txt and click enter
+8. Type pip install -r requirements.txt and click enter

 Now that the application has been set up and the requirements have been installed you can view possible commands using the below prompt (type and click enter)
 1. python main.py --help